 - Earn a score on the Graduate Record Exam (GRE) as follows:

-- if taken on or after August 1, 2011, a combined score of 297 on the verbal and quantitative sections, with a minimum score of at least 153 on the verbal section, and a minimum score of at least 144 on the quantitative section, and a minimum score of at least 3.5 on the analytical writing section.
-Although most applicants meet these minimum requirements, students with a minimum combined score of 286 on the verbal and quantitative sections may be considered as long as a minimum score of at least 146 has been earned on the verbal section and at least 140 has been earned on the quantitative section.
+- if taken on or after August 1, 2011, a combined score of 297 on the verbal and quantitative sections, with a minimum score of 153 on the verbal section, and a minimum score of 144 on the quantitative section, and a minimum score of 3.5 on the analytical writing section.
+Although most applicants meet these minimum requirements, students with a minimum combined score of 286 on the verbal and quantitative sections may be considered as long as a minimum score of 146 has been earned on the verbal section and a minimum score of 140 has been earned on the quantitative section.

-- Read "Appendix A – Essential Functions Policy,” page 33, Physical Therapy Student Handbook, 2012-2013.
+- Understand "Appendix A - Essential Functions Policy."

 - Complete PT observation hours.